Summit Series: Legacy events

 In 2007, for the 35th anniversary of the series, Canadian and Russian national junior teams competed in the 2007 Super Series.
 Four games were played in Russia, followed by four in Canada.
 Canada won seven of eight games and game seven was a tie.

 In 2010, the sweater Henderson wore while scoring the decisive final goal of the series was put up for auction by an anonymous American collector.
 The 42nd and winning bid of US$1,067,538 ($1,275,000 with auction fees, confirmed as the world record for hockey memorabilia by Guinness World Records in March 2012.) was placed by Mitchell Goldhar, a Canadian shopping mall mogul.
 It was also announced that Goldhar would be taking it on a tour of Canada, the locations of which to be decided by voters on Facebook.

 In 2012, the 40th anniversary, several events took place.
 The 2012 Canada–Russia Challenge, a series between Canadian and Russian players took place in August.
 In September, two books were published to mark the anniversary.
 That month, in Russia, members of Team Canada went on a tour of Russian cities to celebrate the anniversary.
 A reciprocal tour of Canada was planned but no funding was available from the Government of Canada to sponsor the tour.
 Nevertheless, the anniversary was marked with several events in Canada.
 Team Canada received a star on Canada's Walk of Fame in Toronto.
 The series was replayed that month on Canadian television, and the Canadian team was honoured with a dinner at the Hockey Hall of Fame.
 Alan Eagleson was not part of any of the festivities.
+Also on the 40th anniversary, the IIHF Milestone Award was given to the Canadian and Russian teams for the event which had a "decisive influence on the development of the game".
+Reuters wrote that Canada was expected to win the series easily, but when they came from behind to win in the eighth and final game, it marked "the beginning of the modern hockey era".

 In 2022, CBC Television produced a documentary mini-series about the series, entitled Summit '72.
 The documentary discusses the influence of Canadian Lloyd Percival's book The Hockey Handbook, which had been used extensively as a reference by the Soviets.
 Percival was not surprised at the first-game loss to the Soviets, when many Canadian analysts had predicted a Canadian runaway.